ckeditor/ckeditor5/packages/ckeditor5-clipboard/docs/framework/guides/deep-dive/clipboard.md

 You can use knowledge from previous sections to create a full plugin which will allow users to paste the content as plain text while the feature is toggled on.

-If you're not familiar with creating plugins in CKEditor 5, we'd advise starting from reading {@link framework/guides/creating-simple-plugin Creating a simple plugin} guide to get a better understanding of what's going on in the code below.
+If you are not familiar with creating plugins in CKEditor 5, we would advise starting from reading {@link framework/guides/creating-simple-plugin Creating a simple plugin} guide to get a better understanding of what's going on in the code below.

 ```js
 import ClassicEditor from '@ckeditor/ckeditor5-editor-classic/src/classiceditor';